mcrwfrd/Balzac-for-Jekyll/about.md

 When I'm not working on one of the above subjects, I tend to dabble in areas such as computer programming, machine learning, and artificial intelligence.
 While away from my desk, I can be found jogging, rock climbing, or socializing at one of Montreal's many beautiful cafes.

+To get in touch with me, follow me on Twitter or send me an email.
+You can also view all of the code for this website on GitHub.

 ## Events (past, present, and future)
 * [McGill Dobson Cup Startup Boot Camp](http://www.mcgill.ca/desautels/research/centres/dces/dobsoncup/businessplanstartupcamp)
 * [Seminars in Undergraduate Mathematics in Montreal 2014](http://summ.math.uqam.ca/?lang=en)